Types of Aid

 Apply!
-The application packet will include a completed application, official transcript showing status as a junior or senior, qualifying test scores (for the College Transfer Pathways).
+The application packet will include a completed application, an official transcript showing status as a junior or senior, and qualifying test scores (for the University Transfer Pathways).
 Home school students must also provide a copy of the Official Non-Public School Registration Card.
-Students may choose one College Transfer Pathway, one or two CTE pathways, or a combination of one College Transfer and one CTE pathway.
+Students may choose one University Transfer Pathway, one or two CTE pathways, or a combination of one University Transfer and one CTE pathway.

 - Open to North Carolina residents

 - Must be a recent high school graduate

 - Must complete the FAFSA and an NCC Foundation Scholarship Application

 - Must complete at least three courses through the NCC Career and College Promise program with a minimum grade of C and 67% completion rate by the time of high school graduation